Ricardo71990/Ricardo71990.github.io/README.md

-# TA-CABRON
+# Gif Finder
-Taqueria website for project 1. https://ricardo71990.github.io/
+Search engine website for project 2. https://ricardo71990.github.io/

 ## Name
 Ricardo Soriano

 ## Overview
-This project is the code for a search engine site for watches.
+This project is the code for a search engine to see gifs.

 ## Features
 - search bar with submit button